Marcus Willis

-Marcus Willis (born 9 October 1990) is a British professional tennis player.
-Willis made his tour debut at the 2016 Wimbledon Championships after qualifying for the main draw, where he gained recognition after playing against Roger Federer in the second round on Centre Court.
+Marcus Willis (born 9 October 1990) is a British professional tennis player who currently specialises in doubles.
+He has a career high ATP doubles ranking of world No. 81, achieved on 28 October 2024.

+Willis made his ATP tour debut at the 2016 Wimbledon Championships after qualifying for the main draw, where he gained recognition after playing against Roger Federer in the second round on Centre Court.